habeeb-salami/Muslim-Companion/misc/privacy-policy.md

 ## Third-Party Services

-### Quran API
+### External Links
-- We use the Quran.com API to fetch daily Quran verses and translations
+- We provide links to external resources like [quran.com](https://quran.com) for additional Islamic content and tafsir
-- This service may have its own privacy policy and data collection practices
+- These external sites have their own privacy policies and data collection practices
-- We recommend reviewing their privacy policy at [quran.com](https://quran.com)
+- We recommend reviewing their privacy policies when visiting external sites

+### Local Content
+- All Quran verses and translations are stored locally in the extension
+- No external API calls are made for Quran content
+- Translations are available in multiple languages including English, Arabic, Spanish, French, and more

 ### Location Services
 - When you enable location services, your device's GPS coordinates are used locally